 Front-end Frameworks and Performance

-Finally, you should consider the alternative between front-end rendering vs. back-end rendering in relation to your design system.
-Popular front-end frameworks include React, Angular, and Vue, and which one you should choose depends on the technology used in your design system.
+Finally, you should consider the alternative between front-end vs. back-end rendering in relation to your design system.
+Popular front-end frameworks include React, Angular, and Vue.
+Which one you should choose depends on the technology used in your design system.

 We mention this because relying on pure front-end delivery will affect performance and search engine indexing, which in turn will impact SEO scoring and accessibility.

 Bonus: 5 Quick Tips for Building a Design System from Gjensidige

 Gjensidige is a Norwegian mutual insurance company that has built a dedicated design system for their digital channels.